PRS-M3DTEX for DJI M3D and M3TD

 Polygon geofences must have fewer than 50 vertices in total.
 Circle geofences must have fewer than 15.
 If these limits are exceeded, the PRS-M3DTEX will fail to fully import the geofence information and record one of the following messages in the event log: "The geofence file is too large to import", or "Out of memory.
 DISARMED".

-Arming and Disarming: Auto arming/disarming conditions of the Geofence triggering function are the same as ATS’s.
+Arming and Disarming: The auto arming/disarming conditions of the Geofence triggering function are the same as the ATS’s.
 Please also note that when the geofence triggering function is armed, the drone must have already been in an inclusive geofence and outside of exclusive geofences.
-Therefore, make sure the whole flight from takeoff to land stays in an inclusive geofence zone and outside of any exclusive geofence zone.
+Therefore, make sure the whole flight from takeoff to landing stays in an inclusive geofence zone and outside of any exclusive geofence zones.

 VERTICAL_BUFFER_MAXIMUM and HORIZONTAL_BUFFER_MAXIMUM: If the onboard GNSS positioning error grows above a certain threshold, the PRS will disable the Geofence trigger function.
 The vertical and horizontal thresholds are 50m and 30m, respectively.